Openscapes/2025-fred-hutch/README.md

 Welcome to the 2025 Fred Hutch Openscapes Champions Cohort!
 This is a Cohort for the **Fred Hutchinson Cancer Center**, sponsored by the [Fred Hutch Data Science Lab (DaSL)](https://hutchdatascience.org/).
 To learn more about what to expect (the purpose, outcomes, and process of our Cohort) and to browse the open lesson materials, please see the [Champions Program Lesson Series](https://openscapes.github.io/series).

+This Cohort is completed.
+Read about it in ["Taking stock" to support infrastructure and people at the Fred Hutch](https://openscapes.org/blog/2025-07-09-fred-hutch-champions-2025/).
 This follows the successful first Fred Hutch Openscapes Champions Cohort in 2023.
 Read about the On-ramp to Open Science at the Fred Hutch Cancer Center, [2023 Fred Hutch Openscapes Champions Wrap-up](https://openscapes.org/blog/2023-12-04-fred-hutch/).

 <img src="horst-champions-trailhead.png" align="right" width="450">